Skip to content

 Pricing

-ClickUp has a good Free Forever plan for personal use.
-Paid plans start at $7 per person each month.
+Free Forever plan is great for personal use.
+Paid plans start at $7 per user/month—and honestly, you’ll get a lot for that price.

 G2 User Rating – 4.7 out of 5 stars